travigd/documentation/server/users-and-access-control-lists.md

 ```

 > [!WARNING]
-> Caching will be allowed on a stream if you have enabled it to be visible to `$all`.
-This is done as a performance optimization to avoid having to set `cache=private` on all data.
-If people are bookmarking your URIs and they have been cached by an intermediary then they may still be accessible after you change the permissions from `$all`.
-While clients should not be bookmarking URIs in this way it is an important consideration.
+> Caching is allowed on a stream if you have enabled it to be visible to `$all`.
+This is as a performance optimization to avoid having to set `cache=private` on all data.
+If people are bookmarking your URIs and they were cached by an intermediary then they may still be accessible after you change the permissions from `$all`.
+While clients should not be bookmarking URIs in this way, it's an important consideration.